Rizquez/AutoDocMind/README.md

 - Automatic analysis of projects in `C#`.
 - Detection of classes, methods, and functions (depending on the language).
 - Cleaning and uniform formatting of documentation before rendering.
-- Generation of documentation in `README.md`.
+- Generation of documentation in `README`.
 - `CLI` support for specifying options.

 ## 💽 Installation (Windows)